BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 ![](/img/img_0783.jpg)

 Heading off this morning to Isle of Skye via the Dalmore Distillery.
-Unfortunately we needed to prebook a tour which we did not so instead had a wee dram tasting, purchased a glass and were on the road.
-Decided not to purchase the 14,000 pound bottle of whisky they had on display.
+Unfortunately we needed to prebook a tour which we did not so instead had a wee dram tasting, purchased a glass and were back on the road.
+Decided not to purchase the 14,000 pound bottle of whisky they had on display!

 ![](/img/img_0790.jpg)